jesseDtucker/Arcusical/README.md

 Now just pick your target and build.
 Will work for both x86 and x64 builds.
 Just be aware that the git clone will take a while because one of the submodules is [Boost](http://www.boost.org/).
 Also make sure you have a recent version of git.
 There is a bug in some of the older git versions that causes the submodules to not get pulled correctly.

-After it has launched it will take a while before it has the library is loaded.
-At present it is loading everything in one go.
-Unfortunately this takes about 10 minutes for any reasonably large library of music.
-Although I plan to improve this in the future to load and update the UI continuously I have not yet done this work.
-After the initial load the application will boot fast without any issues as all metadata is cached.
+After it has launched it will start automatically searching for music in your music folder.
+It does take a moment to get going so give it a bit of time.
+I'm working on improving the time-to-first-album but there is a fair bit of work required to do that.
+After the library is loaded startup will be fast as all metadata is cached.

 Enjoy!